 The school also has an Anti-Bully Policy in place.
 Learners are made aware of these policies in class assembly.
 Regular positive reinforcement of the accepted norms by the educators for social behaviour ensures that learners study and grow in a healthy and safe environment.
-At a Special Assembly conducted on 20th July, learners were sensitized towards the Anti-Bully Guidelines of the School which is appended:
+Regular awareness drives are conducted to sensitise the learners.
+The School's Anti Bullying Guidelines are appended below:

 - Physical: hitting, kicking, pushing, punching or any use of violence.

 - Verbal: Name calling, teasing, insulting, sarcasm, writing unkind notes, spreading rumours, threats etc.

 - Emotional: Being unfriendly, excluding, pressurizing, taking or hiding belongings etc.

 - Cyber bullying: All types of text messages, Chat room misuse any misuse of technology to cause harm to another.

 If you are facing any of the above here is what you can do: